gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
-|`gitlens.gitExplorer.autoRefresh`|Specifies whether or not to automatically refresh the *GitLens* explorer when the repository or the file system changes
+|`gitlens.gitExplorer.autoRefresh`|Specifies whether to automatically refresh the *GitLens* explorer when the repository or the file system changes
 |`gitlens.gitExplorer.branches.layout`|Specifies how the *GitLens* explorer will display branches<br /> `list` - displays branches as a list<br /> `tree` - displays branches as a tree when branch names contain slashes `/`
-|`gitlens.gitExplorer.enabled`|Specifies whether or not to show the *GitLens* explorer"
+|`gitlens.gitExplorer.enabled`|Specifies whether to show the *GitLens* explorer"
-|`gitlens.gitExplorer.files.compact`|Specifies whether or not to compact (flatten) unnecessary file nesting in the *GitLens* explorer<br />Only applies when displaying files as a `tree` or `auto`
+|`gitlens.gitExplorer.files.compact`|Specifies whether to compact (flatten) unnecessary file nesting in the *GitLens* explorer<br />Only applies when displaying files as a `tree` or `auto`
 |`gitlens.gitExplorer.files.layout`|Specifies how the *GitLens* explorer will display files<br /> `auto` - automatically switches between displaying files as a `tree` or `list` based on the `gitlens.gitExplorer.files.threshold` setting and the number of files at each nesting level<br /> `list` - displays files as a list<br /> `tree` - displays files as a tree
 |`gitlens.gitExplorer.files.threshold`|Specifies when to switch between displaying files as a `tree` or `list` based on the number of files in a nesting level in the *GitLens* explorer<br />Only applies when displaying files as `auto`
-|`gitlens.gitExplorer.includeWorkingTree`|Specifies whether or not to include working tree files inside the `Repository Status` node of the *GitLens* explorer
+|`gitlens.gitExplorer.includeWorkingTree`|Specifies whether to include working tree files inside the `Repository Status` node of the *GitLens* explorer
-|`gitlens.gitExplorer.showTrackingBranch`|Specifies whether or not to show the tracking branch when displaying local branches in the *GitLens* explorer"
+|`gitlens.gitExplorer.showTrackingBranch`|Specifies whether to show the tracking branch when displaying local branches in the *GitLens* explorer"
 |`gitlens.gitExplorer.view`|Specifies the starting view (mode) of the *GitLens* explorer<br /> `auto` - shows the last selected view, defaults to `repository`<br />`history` - shows the commit history of the active file<br />`repository` - shows a repository explorer"

 ### GitLens Results View Settings